Database Deployments: State or Database Migration?

 Liquibase approach to automated database change

-Liquibase Enterprise uses a migrations-driven approach to database schema management.
+Liquibase Business and Liquibase Enterprise use a migrations-driven approach to database schema management.
 There are many benefits to using a database migration approach to database deployments.
 The biggest is that by shifting your database deployment scripts to the left, developers now have much more control over exactly how database changes are deployed.
 These migration scripts are also tested early for fast feedback.
 Our tools and integrations ensure migrations are checked in and out of source control right alongside the actual source code so that both the source and schema are versioned together.
 CI and CD can easily be set up with pre-built tasks from Datical that build and deploy database schemas using these migrations.

 Customers receive access to advanced capabilities like automatic enforcement of predefined DBA rules (improving productivity), a tool that forecasts the impact of database changes before they are deployed (reducing risk and eliminating downtime), and automated tracking and reporting for every database deployment (simplifying audits).